Tropical rainforest: Other types of tropical forest

 Moist seasonal tropical forests receive high overall rainfall with a warm summer wet season and a cooler winter dry season.
+These forests usually fall under tropical monsoon or tropical savanna climates.
 Some trees in these forests drop some or all of their leaves during the winter dry season, thus they are sometimes called "tropical mixed forest".
 They are found in parts of South America, in Central America and around the Caribbean, in coastal West Africa, parts of the Indian subcontinent, and across much of Indochina.